spiderlili/Unity-DS-Implementation/README.md

 # Unity-DS-Implementation

-In practice: just use the linked list that's available in the system collections generic namespace
+In practice: use the linked list that's available in the System.Collections.Generic namespace.